datalogic/device-sync/README.md

 ## To compile
-You will need DotNet Core 2.0 installed on your machine, which is available as part of Visual Studio 2017.
+You will need DotNet Core 3.0 installed on your machine.

 cd into the root project directory.
 Now run the following command: